 Contact a Grand Forks Special Needs Planning Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about special needs planning, contact a Grand Forks special needs planning attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about special needs planning, contact a Grand Forks special needs planning attorney at German Law by calling 701-738-0060 to schedule an appointment.